kacpertopolnicki/lect/README.md

 ```
 $ . ./lectenv/bin/activate
 ```
-5) Naviate to the directory with the `lect` script.
+5) Navigate to the directory with the `lect` script.
 6) Help information is available from the script:
 ```
 $ . ./lect -h